mlops-guide/mlops-guide.github.io/docs/Workflow/index.md

 ## Monitoring

-Ending our workflow cicle, we can use IBM Openscale tool to monitor the model in production.
+Ending our workflow cicle, we can use IBM OpenScale tool to monitor the model in production.

 <video width="100%"  controls>
     <source src="../assets/workflow/openscale.mp4" type="video/mp4">